ISENBECK66/ML2023/Midterm_project/README.md

 #### Data :
 You can follow this [link](https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data) to better understand the data.
 I uploaded the entire dataset in the repository.
-File: *dataset.csv*
+File: *heart_attack_prediction_dataset.csv*

 ---